NLESC-JCER/cpp2wasm/CONTRIBUTING.md

 ### Fix Bugs

 Look through the GitHub issues for bugs.
-Anything tagged with "bug" and "help wanted" is open to whoever wants to implement it.
+Anything tagged with ["bug"](https://github.com/NLESC-JCER/cpp2wasm/issues?q=is%3Aopen+is%3Aissue+label%3Abug) is open to whoever wants to implement it.

 ### Implement Features

 Look through the GitHub issues for features.
-Anything tagged with "enhancement" and "help wanted" is open to whoever wants to implement it.
+Anything tagged with ["enhancement"](https://github.com/NLESC-JCER/cpp2wasm/issues?q=is%3Aopen+is%3Aissue+label%3Aenhancement) is open to whoever wants to implement it.

 ### Submit Feedback